jakemmarsh/expressed-boilerplate/README.md

 server.js         (The Express server which loads and serves the API)
 ```

 **Note:** none of the authorization or database logic has been provided.
-Any places in which code has been omitted are marked with `TODO` comments.
+Any places in which code has been omitted or stubbed are marked with `TODO` comments.

 ---